kristinemlarson/gnssIR_python/README.md

 in case you have limited disk space.

 I recently added the ability to analyze RINEX 3 files.
-Either you provide the files or it looks for them at CDDIS.
+Either you provide the files or it looks for them at CDDIS and UNAVCO.
 Those are the only allowed options.
 Since the RINEX translators require RINEX 2.11, the version 3 files will be translated to 2.11 using the gfzrnx program.